- How to Practice a Gospel Presentation

 Theological Concerns on the Bridge Illustration:

 David Fitch has a good series of posts and discussion about some of the theological questions about the Bridge as a gospel script.
-The comments raise great issues, and point to some other scripts.
-(See also Part 2 and Part 3).

 I think an excellent addition to the bridge is to stress some of the benefits of following Christ: